elyxm/elyxm-railway/backend/implementation-plan.md

 ```
 Hello, I need your help with a task for our Medusa 2.0 backend.

-**Project Context:** We are building a food delivery application similar to `medusa-eats`.
+**Project Context:** We are building a food delivery application similar to `medusa-eats` which is referenced in the tmp/ folder.
 Our project is split into a `backend` and a `storefront`.
 We are currently working on implementing missing backend features based on an implementation plan located at `backend/implementation-plan.md`.

 **Current Task:** [Task Description]

 Please help me implement this task.
 Adhere to the existing conventions in our codebase.
+Allow me to validate the work manually before marking the task complete.

+use context7
 ```